-WFF’s Mission and Values guide associates on how to act and conduct themselves with customers and each other.
+WFF’s Mission and Values guide team members on how to act and conduct themselves with customers and each other.
 Believing in the importance of what we do and working together towards the same goal fuels our focus on customer service and continuous improvement as a company.

-Our associates live the mission in their day-to-day interactions
+Our team members live the mission in their day-to-day interactions.

 Letters From Our Customers